Brooklyn, Indiana

-Brooklyn is a town in Clay and Brown townships, Morgan County, Indiana, United States, just south of Mooresville, Indiana The population was 2615 at the 2025 United States census,up from 1,598 in 2010.
+Brooklyn is a town in Clay and Brown townships, Morgan County, Indiana, United States, just south of Mooresville, Indiana The population was 2,615 at the 2025 United States census, up from 1,598 in 2010.

 History

 Brooklyn was laid out in 1854, at about the time the railroad was extended to that point.
 The town probably took its name after Brooklyn, New York.
 A post office has been in operation at Brooklyn since 1856.

+This town also has rich history as part the Underground Railroad in Indiana mainly spanning from Bloomington to Indianapolis.

 The Franklin Landers-Black and Adams Farm was listed on the National Register of Historic Places in 2000.